-Survey data shows that 30 percent of New Zealand adults aged 15 and over experienced victimisation during 2000.
+The survey data shows that 30 percent of New Zealand adults aged 15 years and over experienced victimisation during 2000.
 This is similar to the level in 1995 (31 percent).

-A breakdown by the type of offence shows that 9 percent of the adult population reported they had been the victim of violent offending in 2000, the same level as in 1995.
+A breakdown by the type of offence shows that 9 percent of the adult population reported they were the victim of violent offending in 2000, the same level as in 1995.
 A small number of people accounted for the vast majority of violent victimisations.
 Less than 2 percent of the adult population were victims of violence five or more times, but they experienced 55 percent of the violent victimisations.
-Violent victimisations comprised slightly less than half of the total volume of victimisations disclosed by the 2001 survey.
+Violent victimisations made up slightly less than half of the total volume of victimisations disclosed for the 2001 survey.

-Eleven percent of all people reported they had been subject to an individual property offence, such as theft or wilful damage, up from 8 percent in 1995.
-The proportion of all households which were the victim of a household property offence was 19 percent in 1995 and 17 percent in 2000.
+Eleven percent of all people reported they were the victim of an individual property offence, such as theft or wilful damage.
+This was up from 8 percent in 1995.
+The proportions of all households which were the victim of a household property offence were 19 percent in 1995 and 17 percent in 2000.